This is another walking through wall illusion revealed for the first time in this blog.

-There is an opening feature at the bottom of this panel which serves no purpose in the trick and actually there is no hole to it.
+There is an round design feature at the bottom of this panel which serves no purpose in the trick.

-I assume it is purposely included here to mislead the audience.
+I assume this round design is purposely included here to mislead the audience.

-It is because behind this panel is a picture of cinder blocks.
+It is because behind this panel is the picture of fake cinder blocks.

-Another thing I noticed is there is a slot-like piece on top of the prop, facing three-panel door.
+Another thing I noticed is there is a slot-like piece on top of the prop, facing three-sided door.

 Here is another image of the slot-like device: